John 11:1-57 - Outline of John (Book Notes menu page)

 the things which Jesus did- revealed His glory.
 Joh 10:37,38

-Of those who observed the miracle, quite a few believed.
+Of those who observed the miracle, a substantial number believed.

 Today also, men remain divided about Jesus. cp.
 Luk 16:31